 The photo shown above should visually explain why, but here are the dimensions of each (in inches):

 The problem here is width.
 Measure the distance from the inside of the Lite’s left thumbstick to the inside of the right thumbstick, and the result is 6.125 inches — far shorter than the width of Nintendo’s dock.

-Because there are no removable controllers, this model will never fit within the original dock without some serious hardware modifications to the latter, namely ripping 0.3125 inches of plastic off each side of the dock’s cradle.
+Because there is no removable Nintendo Switch controller, this model will never fit within the original Nintendo Switch dock without some serious hardware modifications to the latter, namely ripping 0.3125 inches of plastic off each side of the dock’s cradle.
 That just isn’t practical — not to mention ugly.

-The only thing you can use is the traditional Switch power adapter.
+The only thing you can use is the standard Switch AC adapter.

 For third-party docks designed specifically for the Switch Lite, the Dual USB Playstand By HORI is a great solution.
 Note that this dock also includes two extra USB-A ports so you can connect wired controllers, like Nintendo’s Pro Controller.
 This wired connection eliminates the latency associated with wireless controllers while gaming.